escuccim/Sitemap/README.md

 [![Total Downloads][ico-downloads]][link-downloads]

-A little package to generate and maintain Google-compliant XML sitemaps for Laravel.
+A package to generate and maintain Google-compliant XML sitemaps for Laravel.
 Includes admin panel to add static pages, images, subdomains for translations and to generate sitemaps accordingly.
 Can easily be extended to add your own sitemaps for things like blogs, etc.

 ## Structure